-At this time, Helmerich & Payne has a strong Growth Score of A, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Helmerich & Payne has a nice Growth Score of B, however its Momentum Score is doing a bit better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of A. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise Helmerich & Payne has a Zacks Rank #5 (Strong Sell).
-We expect a below average return from the stock in the next few months.
+Helmerich & Payne has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report